 Dose reduction is required in renal insufficiency.

 In patients with documented or suspected invasive methicillin-resistant S. aureus (MRSA) infection, vancomycin should be dosed to target an area under the concentration-time curve (AUC) of 400 to 600.
 Targeting troughs as a surrogate marker for achieving an AUC-to-minimum inhibitory concentration (AUC/MIC) ratio of ≥ 400 is no longer recommended.
-Dose optimization can be done by getting multiple postdistribution levels (1 to 2 hours after the end of the infusion and a trough) and calculating the AUC using first-order kinetic equations, using a software-based Bayesian approach using 1 or 2 levels, or by titrating a continuous infusion to a steady-state concentration of 20 to 25 mcg/mL (13.8 to 17.25 micromol/L).
-(See also the vancomycin dosing guidelines revised by the American Society of Health-System Pharmacists, the Infectious Diseases Society of America, the Pediatric Infectious Diseases Society, and the Society of Infectious Diseases Pharmacists.)
+Dose optimization can be done by getting multiple post-distribution levels (1 to 2 hours after the end of the infusion and a trough) and calculating the AUC using first-order kinetic equations, using a software-based Bayesian approach using 1 or 2 levels, or by titrating a continuous infusion to a steady-state concentration of 20 to 25 mcg/mL (13.8 to 17.25 micromol/L).
+(See also the 2020 therapeutic monitoring of vancomycin for serious methicillin-resistant Staphylococcus aureus infections guidelines revised by the American Society of Health-System Pharmacists, the Infectious Diseases Society of America, the Pediatric Infectious Diseases Society, and the Society of Infectious Diseases Pharmacists.)

 These dosing recommendations apply only to MRSA and should not be used to guide dosing for other gram-positive infections.